syncfusion-content/xamarin.android-docs/xamarin-android/SfChart/axis.md

 ![](axis_images/axis_img21.png)

+### Edge labels visibility

+The visibility of the edge labels in an axis can be controlled using [`EdgeLabelsVisibilityMode`](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.RangeAxisBase~EdgeLabelsVisibilityMode.html) property.

+The following options are available in [`EdgeLabelsVisibilityMode`](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.RangeAxisBase~EdgeLabelsVisibilityMode.html),

+*	Default - used to display the edge label based on auto interval calculations
+*	Visible - used to display the edge labels (first and last label) irrespective of the auto interval calculation until zooming (i.e., in normal state).
+*	AlwaysVisible - used to always display the edge labels even while zooming the chart.

+The following code example demonstrates the AlwaysVisible option while zooming.

+{% highlight c# %}
+[C#]

+chart.PrimaryAxis = new NumericalAxis()
+            {
+               EdgeLabelsVisibilityMode = EdgeLabelsVisibilityMode.AlwaysVisible
+            };

+{% endhighlight %}

 ### Axis Line Customization

 The [`LineStyle`](http://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.ChartAxis~LineStyle.html) properties are used to customize the axis line.
 The axis line can be customized using following properties: